juliemusyoki/creativity-hub-spa/README.md

 2. Install dependencies (if needed).

-3. Change directory to the backend folder and start the JSON Server:
+3. Change directory to the backend folder and Start the JSON Server:

     ```bash
     json-server --watch db.json